Princely Wardrobes Of Three Centuries

 A selection of paintings by renowned artists from the Habsburg Portrait Gallery kept at Ambras Castle, from Giuseppe Arcimboldo to Diego Velázquez, is placed at the centre of an exhibition, focusing on fashions from the Renaissance to the Baroque period.
 What are the sitters in these portraits wearing, how are their clothes obtained, and what do they communicate to the viewer?
 The show is enriched by characteristic, original items of clothing, of which only a few are preserved due to their fragility, as well as jewellery and accessories.

 The special exhibition Fashion Show displays around 130 objects from the collections of the Kunsthistorisches Museum at Vienna and at Ambras Castle, as well as from those of both Austrian and international lenders.
-Numerous events such as a fashion show, a concert, lectures, curator tours, workshops etc. accompany the show.
+Numerous events such as lectures, curator tours, workshops etc. accompany the show.

 (Detail) Archduchess Maria Magdalena (1589–1631).